 What Is an Emergency Fund?

 An emergency fund is money you set aside in a bank account in case of unplanned expenses.
-These expenses can be as minor as needing to replace a kitchen appliance or as major as needing to cover several months' worth of bills due to loss of job or illness or injury.
+These expenses can be as minor as needing to replace a kitchen appliance or as major as needing to cover several months' worth of bills due to the loss of a job, illness, or injury.

 Why Should You Have an Emergency Fund?

-Everyone should consider an emergency fund to help stay afloat financially in case of an unexpected expense.
-In the event of the proverbial "rainy day," an emergency fund helps you avoid relying on high-interest personal loans or credit cards.
-An emergency fund also helps protect any money you've stashed away for a long-term savings goal, such as retirement.
+An emergency fund may help you stay afloat financially in case of an unexpected expense.
+In the event of the proverbial "rainy day," an emergency fund may allow you to avoid relying on high-interest personal loans or credit cards, or having to tap into funds set aside for a long-term savings goal, such as retirement.
+For many, this added financial buffer brings a greater sense of stability and control during uncertain times.

 How Much Money Do You Need in Your Emergency Fund?

-Ultimately, the amount of money in your emergency fund depends on your financial needs.
-This means looking at your regular monthly income, the number and needs of your dependents, and how much you owe each month for bills.
+The ideal amount of money in your emergency fund depends on your financial needs.
+To estimate the amount you need, start by looking at your regular monthly income, the number and needs of your dependents, and your mandatory monthly expenses.

-A good rule of thumb is to safely tuck away three to six months' worth of living expenses in an emergency fund separate from your checking account.
-Saving even more than that could be in order, especially if you're the sole earner in the household.
+Experts generally recommend safely tucking away three to six months' worth of living expenses in an emergency fund account that is separate from your primary checking and savings accounts.
+A larger sum may be necessary if you're the sole earner in the household.
 You can use PNC's Safety Net Calculator to help determine your emergency savings goal.

-However, it’s important to begin right away.
-After all, having even some money saved toward an emergency is better than being caught by surprise with no savings at all.
+The most important thing is to start right away.
+After all, having a small amount of money saved for an emergency is better than being caught by surprise with no savings at all.

 Where Should You Keep Your Emergency Fund?

-Many banks impose monthly transaction limits on savings accounts.
-So they're not an ideal choice for everyday spending.
-However, because your emergency fund should be kept untouched until it's needed, a savings account could be a smart choice.
+When an emergency arises, you can typically withdraw funds using an ATM, or by visiting a bank branch.
+Many banks impose monthly transaction limits on savings and money market accounts, so they're not an ideal choice for everyday spending.
+However, since your emergency fund should ideally remain untouched until it's needed, these types of accounts are often a smart choice.

 How Do You Build an Emergency Fund?